MeteorBlitz/FoodHub/README.md

   </tr>
 </table>

+---

-📢 Note
+## 📢 Note

-This project is still a work-in-progress.
+This project is still a **work-in-progress**.
-More screens, features, and performance improvements are coming soon.
+More screens, features, and performance updates are coming soon.
 Stay tuned! 🎯

+---

-🙌 Thank you for visiting!
+## 🙌 Thank You for Visiting!